-The solution should be poured carefully into the tank, this must be of plastic or polythene or stainless steel.
+The solution is made up in the tank, this must be of plastic or polythene or stainless steel.
 If stainless steel is used it is important that the support clips are electrically isolated from the tank, this can be arranged by folding a plastic insulator over the edge of the tank where the clips are arranged or by using plastic clips.